 Respect - We commit to working collaboratively; recognizing the expertise of all stakeholders; and operating within the laws, rules, and regulations that govern our work.

 The Legislature created the LBO during the 2017 Legislative Session.
 Funding for the LBO was first appropriated in fiscal year (FY) 2018.
 Changes enacted during the 2018 Legislative Session established an effective date for the LBO to assume fiscal note responsibilities on September 1, 2019.
-Prior to the creation of the LBO, and up to September 1, 2019, Minnesota Management and Budget (MMB), a state agency within the Executive Branch, is responsible for submission of fiscal notes to the legislature.
+Prior to the creation of the LBO, and up to September 1, 2019, Minnesota Management and Budget (MMB), a state agency within the Executive Branch, was responsible for submission of fiscal notes to the legislature.